pieterjm/BitcoinTicker/README.md

 ## Plans

 More freedom in display configuration.
 For example through the Gerty API of LNbits.
+JSON UI Schema?

 ## Comments, feedback, Donation